Kazakh leader seeks political capital in constitutional reform vote | Politics

 Kazakh leader seeks political capital in constitutional reform vote

-Kazakhstan votes on a constitutional reform on Sunday promoted by President Kassym-Jomart Tokayev as a step toward liberalising the Central Asian republic, though it would still leave key powers in his hands.
-The reform is likely to Tokayev, 69, the political capital he needs to run for a second term in oil-rich Kazakhstan, this time without the backing of his former patron and predecessor Nursultan Nazarbayev.
+Kazakhstan voted on a constitutional reform on Sunday promoted by its president as a step toward liberalising the Central Asian republic, though it would still leave key powers in his hands.
+The reform is likely to give President Kassym-Jomart Tokayev, 69, the political capital he needs to run for a second term in oil-rich Kazakhstan, this time without the backing of his former patron and predecessor Nursultan Nazarbayev.

-Kazakhstan votes on a constitutional reform on Sunday promoted by President Kassym-Jomart Tokayev as a step toward liberalizing the Central Asian republic, though it would still leave key powers in his hands.
+Kazakhstan voted on a constitutional reform on Sunday promoted by its president as a step toward liberalising the Central Asian republic, though it would still leave key powers in his hands.

-The reform is likely to Tokayev, 69, the political capital he needs to run for a second term in oil-rich Kazakhstan, this time without the backing of his former patron and predecessor Nursultan Nazarbayev.
-Although in power since 2019 following Nazarbayev's abrupt resignation after three decades in power, Tokayev has only fully emerged as an independent figure this year after putting down an attempted coup in January and removing Nazarbayev and his relatives from key positions in the government.
+The reform is likely to give President Kassym-Jomart Tokayev, 69, the political capital he needs to run for a second term in oil-rich Kazakhstan, this time without the backing of his former patron and predecessor Nursultan Nazarbayev.
+In power since 2019 following Nazarbayev's abrupt resignation after three decades in charge, Tokayev has only fully emerged as an independent figure this year after putting down an attempted coup in January and removing Nazarbayev and his relatives from key positions in the government.

-Tokayev has described the proposed changes as a move from a "super presidential" system to a presidential republic with a strong parliament.
-Although critics say the reform is cosmetic, it does signal a reversal of a decades-long trend toward strengthening presidential powers.
+Tokayev has described the proposed changes as a move from a "super-presidential" system to a presidential republic with a strong parliament.
+Although critics say the reform is cosmetic, it does signal a reversal from a decades-long trend towards strengthening presidential powers.
 "We are... laying the foundation for the Second Republic," Tokayev said, addressing the nation on the eve of the vote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)